ouspg/CompSec/README.md

     * Choosing your own topic, and perform a technical project and write  a report
     * The guideline for choosing topics is: the topic should have the potential of having a positive contribution to security.

-In each lab, there is option to make grade 5 task to be more challenging and comprehensive, and make it as final coursework.
-This has to be approved by assistant.
+In some labs, there might be possibility to extend grade 5 task to be more challenging and comprehensive, and then return it as your coursework.
+Send message to course assistant about your idea and lets have a look at it before you start your work.

 *Deadline for final course work is in the end of week 43.
 (End of course week 8.)*